Make A Booking Call Now

 When evaluating this offence, any relevant conduct engaged in or any knowledge possessed by an associate of a body corporate will be attributed to the body corporate.
 Similarly, an intention by the board of directors, officers, and associate where they were part of a corporation which directed, encouraged, tolerated or led to the formation of that intention, will be attributed to the body corporate.

-Have you been accused of Corporate Criminal Responsibility for Offence Against Section 254?
 You must make an appointment to speak with one our experienced criminal defence lawyers.
 There may be evidence which shows you were not involved in the conduct of the body corporate which must be preserved.
 One of our lawyers can answer your important legal questions so that you do not compromise your defence.

 Police Interview

 An interview is part of the Police investigation into the allegations against you.
 It is important to seek legal advice before attending an interview so you can understand your rights and options.
 You should not speak with investigators without getting legal advice first.
-You may something, which can seem inconsequential, which may compromise your defence later on.
+You may say something, which can seem inconsequential, which may compromise your defence later on.

 We can attend the interview with you if you want someone present on your side.
-This can also give your lawyer an opportunity to speak with the investigator to get some information about the allegations against you
+This can also give your lawyer an opportunity to speak with the investigator to get some information about the allegations against you.

 Pleading Not Guilty